Michal2SAB/Bitcoin-Stealer/README.md

 # NOTE
 I'm not actually responsible for what you do with this.
 Don't steal active wallet money, that's just wrong.
 Not to mention the new wallets are most likely protected much more and stuff.
+If you really find something try to hide it wil a Bitcoin Mixer or use somehing like SimpleSwap to somehing like Monero or ZCash

 # Also Note
 It's almost impossible to find anything.
 Even though this method is not bruteforce and is creating random keys, the chances of winning are still very very low.
 You could get lucky though, good luck!

-# Check out the new project, for ethereum!
+# Check out the new project, it's the same... but for ethereum!
 https://github.com/Michal2SAB/Ethereum-Stealer